BiosBoy/coconat/README.md

    ```
     ssh clone https://github.com/BiosBoy/coconat.git
    ```
-2. Inside the root folder install all requeried packages of the **CoConat** by command:
+2. Inside the root folder install all requeried packages of the **CoConat Builder** by command:
    ```
     yarn lerna bootstrap
    ```